WhitneyL808/certificate-cards/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/ewuweblab/certificate-cards)

-# Personal/Work Cards
+# Certficate cards

 > Extend Your Education.

 Promotional site to showcase Dept of Design Certificates.

 ## Why Does This Exist?
-- Cards to know about me and quick easy access to my social media
+- Cards to know about the deisgn certifications
-- Promote me and my work
+- Promote gettin certifications
 - Provide for place to link to from other sites

 ## Tutorials